 T-CELL RECEPTOR HETERODIMERS

-The structural basis of T-cell recognition of antigen has been known since the 1990s, when a plethora of studies demonstrated that the proteins of the T-cell antigen receptor are structurally related to immunoglobulin molecules.1 The T-cell receptor is formed by a heterodimer, that is, two disulfide-bond-linked polypeptides that are expressed on the cell surface and are associated with a ...
+The structural basis of T-cell recognition of antigen has been known since the 1990s, when a plethora of studies demonstrated that the proteins of the T-cell antigen receptor are structurally related to immunoglobulin molecules.1 The T-cell receptor is formed by a heterodimer, that is, two disulfide-bond-linked polypeptides that are expressed on the cell surface and are ...